 |PostgreSQL 9.2||postgresql92||A recent stable release of PostgreSQL.
 This version provides a number of new features and enhancements, including native JSON support, improved scalability, and better performance.|

-1: In Red Hat Software Collections 1, Node.js is included as a technology preview.
+[a]: In Red Hat Software Collections 1.2, Node.js is included as a technology preview.
 For more information about Red Hat technology previews, see https://access.redhat.com/support/offerings/techpreview/.

-With the exception of Node.js, which is available as a technology preview, all Red Hat Software Collections components are fully supported under Red Hat Enterprise Linux subscription support-level agreements (SLAs).
+With the exception of Node.js, which is included as a technology preview, all Red Hat Software Collections components are fully supported under Red Hat Enterprise Linux subscription terms of service.
 Components are functionally complete and intended for production use.
-Red Hat Software Collections is available to customers and partners using Red Hat Enterprise Linux 6 with select active Red Hat Enterprise Linux subscriptions, including the following:
+Red Hat Software Collections is available to customers and partners using Red Hat Enterprise Linux 6 or Red Hat Enterprise Linux 7 with select active Red Hat Enterprise Linux subscriptions, including the following:

 - Red Hat Enterprise Linux Server, Standard and Premium